kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 TwentyTwelve was the default theme for 3.5.2 and was what my child theme was based upon.
 Both 3.6 and 3.7 use TwentyThirteen as its default theme, which loads JavaScript onto a WP site differently from TwentyTwelve and previous themes.

-I did test some RequireJS things in 3.6/TwentyThirteen and did no testing in version 3.7/TwentyThirteen as 3.7 was just released.
-So my point of view is using RequireJS stuff in a 3.5.2/TwentyTwelve setup, but what really matters here is how WordPress pre-installs JS libraries and plugins before the themes actually use them.
+I did test some RequireJS things in version 3.6/TwentyThirteen and did no testing in version 3.7/TwentyThirteen as 3.7 was just released.
+So my point of view is from using RequireJS stuff in a 3.5.2/TwentyTwelve setup, but what really matters here is how WordPress pre-installs JS libraries and plugins before the themes actually use them.
 That, I have tested across versions and themes and all is the same.

 <a name="what-is-requirejs"></a>
 ## What is RequireJS?
 RequireJS is a script loader that creates a JavaScript dependency management system within your website or web app.
-It's based on the [Asynchronous Module Definition (AMD) specification](https://github.com/amdjs/amdjs-api/wiki/AMD) which defines a code pattern for loading JS files in an asynchronous, organized, non-blocking fashion.
+It's written in JavaScript and is based on the [Asynchronous Module Definition (AMD) specification](https://github.com/amdjs/amdjs-api/wiki/AMD) which defines a code pattern for loading JS files in an asynchronous, organized, non-blocking fashion.

 Generally speaking, a RequireJS setup consists of two parts: